-- Is there anyone in the family with a disability or do you envisage staying in the house for a long time so that the mobility problems of aging may need to be addressed?
+- Is there anyone in the family with a disability or do you envisage staying in the house for a long time i.e. might mobility problems associated with aging need to be addressed?

 - First floor rooms can be more than just bedrooms.
 Using a bright upstairs room in winter might be just the thing to help you through dark days.

 - Energy efficiency is considered an integral part of any extension and refurbishment.
-Do you have any specific requests, for example for using energy from renewable sources (solar hot water, wood pellets etc)?
+Do you have any specific requests, for example, using energy from renewable sources?

-- Insulating external or internal walls for better thermal performance – your architect will advise on the best option and on any planning requirements
+- Insulating external walls for better thermal performance – your architect will advise on the best options and any planning requirements involved.

-- Upgrading of windows to improve the thermal performance and reduce heat loss, also known as U-values.
+- Upgrading windows to improve thermal performance and reduce heat loss can influence how you use a space.
 For example, upgrading an existing sunroom or conservatory with triple glazing can ensure that it can be used all-year-round.

-- Improving the air-tightness of your home to avoid unwanted air leaks.
+- Improving the air-tightness of your home will help avoid unwanted air leaks.
 Commonly a door-blower test is used to identify air leaks.

-- Fitting of renewable energy sources such as solar collectors for hot water, wood pellet boilers or heat pumps.
-As these are expensive additions, your architect will advise on the payback implications.
+- Fitting renewable energy sources, such as solar panels, wood pellet boilers, or heat pumps can save energy and lower costs in the long-run .
+However, as these can be expensive additions, your architect will advise on the return over time of each.

 - Remodelling your home for better orientation to benefit from light.
 Your architect may recommend changes to the layout or opening up a south-facing wall to benefit from sunlight, also known as passive solar gain.

-- Fit another lagging jacket over your hot water cylinder to half the heat loss for minimal expense.
+- Fit an additional lagging jacket over your hot water cylinder to reduce heat loss at minimal expense.

-- Get extra high kitchen wall cabinets, wardrobes and shelves that extend up to your ceiling.
-You gain additional shelving, it looks impressive and you reduce visible clutter.
+- Get extra-high kitchen wall cabinets, wardrobes, and shelves that extend up to your ceiling.
+You gain additional shelving and a reduction in visible clutter.